SantaHub/DesignPattern/ReadMe.md

     - Proxy Classes can be a validator for the real object class.
     Example: Personal Assistant.

+### Decorator Pattern
+    Uses aggregation to build up stack of object at run time
+    - Decorator acts as the implementor
+    - Decorator will contain the object its decorated on inside as a variable.
+    - Lets say we have make a dark Roast
+        - Create an interface of Beverage.
+            - Dark Roast implements Beverage
+            - Decorators Interface implements Beverage
+                - cream whip class with Decorator interface
+                - choco chips class with Decorator interface
+            - Set the Decorator classes to call cost fn of the object it is decorating.
+            - like def cost() : myCost+super.cost()
+            - The Dark Roast would then stack the decorators
+                - DR =new DarkRoast(); DR = new Cream(DR); DR = new Choco(cream)
+                - dr.cost(); would call cost from choco to DarkRoast.

 ## Behavioural Pattern
 ---
     How the each object in the design work together to achieve same goal.